IoTea LoRa SmartAgriculture

-The Lipo Rider Plus from Seeed is simply a performance monster, supports up to 5V2A charging current, boost output integration, output up to 5V2.4A, can also output 3.3V 250mA.
+The Lipo Rider Plus from Seeed is not only a Fast Charger but also a Strong PowerBoost, supports up to 5V/2A charging current, boost output integration, output up to 5V/2.4A, can also output 3.3V /250mA.

 Slow, slow, snail.